beicheny/cat_clicker_premium_pro/README.md

-## Cat Clicker Premium
+## Cat Clicker Premium Pro

-This version of cat clicker is an update version of previous one.
-The major difference using a MOV method to manage the code.
-The basic function is the same.
+This version of cat clicker is an update version of cat clicker premium.
+This time I added a admin method in the code.